Smartwyre/platform-engineer-assessment/README.md

 This assignment is designed to test your Terraform and Azure knowledge in a real-world scenario.

-This repo contains a lightweight version of real code used to create function apps in our Azure environment.
+This repo closely resembles a lightweight version of real code used to create function apps in our Azure environment.
 We'd like you to use your experience to refactor the code.

 The code currently has some limitations:

 * The function definition is a little rigid and each is created with exactly the same configuration
-* Access to Azure services e.g. Key Vault, may (or may not) be adhering to security best practice
+* Access to Azure services e.g. Key Vault, may not adhere to security best practices
+* The directory structure makes the code difficult to work on

 ## Objectives